Description

 How to cite in Chicago Style with notes and bibliography format:

-- Sarah Richardson, “Susie Andrews: Building Others Up,” November 26, 2021, in The Circled Square: Teaching Buddhist Studies in Higher Education, produced by Betsy Moss, podcast, MP3 audio, 1:01:42, http://teachingbuddhism.net/susie-andrews/.
+- Sarah Richardson, “Susie Andrews: Building Others Up,” November 26, 2021, in The Circled Square: Teaching Buddhist Studies in Higher Education, produced by Betsy Moss, podcast, MP3 audio, 1:01:42, https://teachingbuddhism.net/susie-andrews/.

 Richardson, Sarah.
 “Susie Andrews: Building Others Up.”
 Produced by Betsy Moss.
 The Circled Square: Teaching Buddhist Studies in Higher Education.
 June 23, 2021.
-Podcast, MP3 audio, 1:01:42 http://teachingbuddhism.net/susie-andrews/.
+Podcast, MP3 audio, 1:01:42 https://teachingbuddhism.net/susie-andrews/.

 How to cite in MLA:

 Richardson, Sarah, host.
 “Susie Andrews: Building Others Up.”
-The Circled Square: Teaching Buddhist Studies in Higher Education, episode 17, June 23, 2021. http://teachingbuddhism.net/susie-andrews/.
+The Circled Square: Teaching Buddhist Studies in Higher Education, episode 17, June 23, 2021. https://teachingbuddhism.net/susie-andrews/.